Our mission and vision

 - Our international acclaim for collections and services will continue to rise.

 - Finally, we will always serve as a laboratory environment for archivists in training, as well as for musicologists and ethnomusicologists who are seeking formal experience working hands-on with primary source materials.
-We are an ideal special collections for experiential learning, and students will have the opportunity to expand existing skills, while learning new ones, in a practically applicable archives setting.
+We are an ideal special collections for experiential learning, and students are afforded the opportunity to expand existing skills, while learning new ones, in a practically applicable archives setting.